Skip to main content

 Retinoids

 Retinoids are vitamin-A-based medications used for acne.
 Examples of retinoids include topical products such as Retin-A (tretinoin) and Tazorac (tazarotene), as well as oral medications such as acitretin (used for severe psoriasis) and Accutane (isotretinoin, used for severe acne).
 These medications, like doxycycline hyclate, can cause increased pressure in the skull.
-The prescribing information for doxycycline hyclate states that a retinoid should never be taken with doxycycline hyclate.
+The for doxycycline hyclate states that a retinoid should never be taken with doxycycline hyclate.

 Drugs and vitamins that must be separated from doxycycline by several hours